The Curse of the Superstar Salesperson Turned Sales Leader

 I gain exposure to every aspect of the business–sales, product, marketing, finance, and human resources or people operations.
 I talk at length with every member of the C-suite before I even talk to anyone on the sales team.
 While each business is different and nuanced, common themes emerge.

 The executive team consistently praises the sales team–particularly the sales leader.
-It's common for me to hear that the sales leader has been with the company longer than anyone else on the sales team, was in the trenches with the CEO or founder in the early days, knows how to sell their offering better than anyone else, and, wait for it…was once their top salesperson.
+It's common for me to hear that the sales leader has been with the company longer than anyone else on the sales team, was in the trenches with the CEO or founder in the early days, and knows how to sell their offering better than anyone else, and, wait for it…was once their top salesperson.

 During these conversations, I have to fight the urge to just cut to the chase, and tell them the truth they aren’t yet ready to receive.
 Many of the reasons why their sales team is sub-optimal is because…